tomwatkins1994/go-docx-template/README.md

 # Go Docx Template

 > [!IMPORTANT]
-> This library is currently in active development and is therefore not recommended for production use
+> This library is currently in active development and is therefore not currently recommended for production use

 ## Introduction